ownport/pyservice/README.md

 The "ControlInterface" class models the commands you can use to start or control a daemonized service.
 This is exposed via one command line utilities "pyservice" which have the entry point defined in this module.

-The runner module (runner.py) and command line utilities (pyservice) are completely optional.
+The runner module and command line utilities are completely optional.
 You can always just write your own Python script or console command that takes your application service.

 ### Links